What is Adzenys ER?

 a family history of heart disease or sudden death.

-To make sure Adzenys ER is safe for you, tell your doctor if you or anyone in your family has ever had:
+Tell your doctor if you or anyone in your family has had:

 problems with drug or alcohol abuse;